Terms of Service

 - Amendments.
 These Terms may be modified or amended only by a written agreement signed by both parties.

 - Notices.
-All notices under these Terms will be in writing and mailed, or delivered (including by email) to each party at the address set forth in the applicable Order Form (as it may be modified by the recipient by notice to the other).
+All notices under these Terms will be in writing and mailed, or delivered (including by email) to each party at the address set forth in the applicable Order (as it may be modified by the recipient by notice to the other).
 All such notices will be effective upon delivery, but when emailed, such notices will be effective only upon confirmation of receipt.

 - Publicity.
 Client agrees that CoreView may include identification of Client as a customer on CoreView’s website, provided that the identification of Client is no more prominent than the identification of CoreView’s other customers and is otherwise consistent with CoreView’s practice of identifying its customers on CoreView’s website at the time.
 Except as otherwise provided herein, each party agrees to submit to the other party all press releases and other publicity matters or materials relating to these Terms, or mentioning or implying the trade names, logos, trademarks or service marks of the other party, and each party further agrees not to publish or use such press releases or publicity matters or materials, without the other party’s prior written consent except to the extent that a party determines that a disclosure is required by applicable law.